 People talk with their hands.

 Words come out of mouths but meaning comes from members.
 Exclamations, sincerity and genuineness can be punctuated by hands.
-Communication, punctuated by gestures, is effective.
+Communicating with gestures is effective.

 Think Danny DeVito.